illinois-cs415/illinois-cs415.github.io/_old_assignments/mpProject-Spring2024.md

 * Updated project summary (if applicable based on Discovery milestone feedback)
 * Updated vision canvas (if applicable based on Discovery milestone feedback)
 * Updated technical design document (if applicable based on Discovery milestone feedback)
 * Updated collaboration plan, including details on each team member's contribution so far.
-See template collaboration plan for more specifications.

 ## Alpha (30 points)